-The May public hearing was held on May 5, 2022 @ 10:00a with the Steering Committee @ 10:30a, which was also held in-person and via Zoom, which was attended by 16 individuals.
+The May public hearing was held on May 4, 2023 @ 9:45a with the Steering Committee @ 10:00a, which was also held in-person and via Zoom.
+13 individuals attended the public hearing and 18 participants attended the Steering Committee meeting.
 This meeting encourages the public to review and comment on the Draft Annual Action Plan.
-The 30-day public comment period was available from May 5 - June 13, 2022.
+The 30-day public comment period was available from May 4 - June 12, 2023.
 The public hearing notice and availability of the Draft Action Plan for public comment was posted in the Daily Record and the Rochester Business Journal newspapers, as well as the County's website - Community Development page, and upon request.